jochemherz/othello/README.md

 # Othello
 Othello (also known as Reversi), built with [Processing for Android](https://android.processing.org/).
-This app rendition of the 2-player board game is perfect for killing time at a restaurant or in the waiting room.
-As long as you don't mind it being a little bit of an eyesore... :joy:
+This app rendition of the 2-player board game is perfect for killing time at a restaurant or in the waiting room... as long as you don't mind it being a little bit of an eyesore. :joy:

-This app was made for Android devices, but it can also be easily ran on desktop.
+This app was made for Android devices, but it can also be easily configured to run on desktop computers.

 ### How To Play
 The app doesn't contain any sort of rulebook or tutorial.